singhharshit24/Java_Gamming_Application/README.md

 Alpha Games is an exhilarating game application developed in Java that offers a fantastic gaming experience with three thrilling mini-games: Tic-Tac-Toe, 15-Puzzle, and Maze.
 This diverse collection guarantees hours of entertainment and challenges for players of all ages.

+- <b>TIC-TAC-TOE:</b> Experience the classic game of Tic-Tac-Toe and challenge your strategic skills in this timeless battle of Xs and Os.
+It is a 2-player game that can be played turn by turn on your system.
+- <b>15-Puzzle:</b> Solve the mind-bending 15-Puzzle by rearranging the numbered tiles to achieve the correct order in this captivating sliding tile game.
+- <b>Maze:</b> Navigate treacherous mazes and find your way to freedom in this thrilling and immersive maze game.
+Use W,A,S,D keys to navigate the player up, left, down, right respectively.

 ## Features

 - Play interesting games